gbadev-org/tonc/content/pages/sndsqr.md

   </table>
 </table>

 Some more on the duty cycle.
 Remember we've done a Fourier analysis of the square wave so we could determine the frequencies in it.
 Apart from the **base frequency**, there are also **overtones** of frequencies *m·f*.
-The spectrum (see {{@fig:sqrf}}) gives the amplitudes of all these frequencies.
+The spectrum (see {@fig:sqrf}) gives the amplitudes of all these frequencies.
 Note that even though the figure has lines, only integral values of *m* are allowed.
 The base frequency at *m*=1 has the highest significance and the rest falls off with 1/*m*.
 The interesting part is when the sine comes into play: whenever *m·D* is an integer, that component vanishes!
 With a fractional duty number –like the ones we have– this happens every time *m* is equal to the denominator.
 For the 50% duty, every second overtone disappears, leaving a fairly smooth tone; for 12.5%, only every eighth vanishes and the result is indeed a noisier sound.
 Note that for *both* ¼ and ¾ duties every fourth vanishes so that they should be indistinguishable.
 I was a little surprised about this result, but sure enough, when I checked they really did sound the same to me.

 <div class="reg">
 <table class="reg" id="tbl-reg-snd1freq"